Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 - Obtaining a PCR Covid-19 test with a negative result.

 - Having a TraceTogether app installed on your mobile phone.

 - Submitting an online health declaration before you land.

 - Depending on the place of departure, you must have a SafeTravel Pass and proof of the return ticket.

-Upon-arrival, travelers must go on a Stay at Home Notice program in 14 days.
+Upon arrival, travelers must go on a Stay at Home Notice program for 14 days.
 You will go to one of the designated hotels and it costs $2000.
 Based on the country of departure, the length could be only 7 days.
-And before the program ends, you must take a Covid-19 test to make sure everything is ok.
+Before the program ends, you must take a COVID-19 test to make sure everything is ok.

 Good News from Singapore

 The tourism industry contributes a large part to the country’s GDP.
-Therefore, Thailand has opened its border for traveling under some travel restrictions.
+Therefore, Thailand has opened its borders for traveling under some travel restrictions.
 To illustrate, the country allows nationals of Vietnam, Taiwan, Singapore, New Zealand, Malaysia, Korea, Hong Kong, Japan, China, and Australia with an APEC Business Travel Card to enter.
-In addition, some countries with visa exemptions are also able to travel to Thailand too.
+In addition, some countries with visa exemptions are also able to travel to Thailand.

 However, to truly put your steps into the country, there are certain requirements that you must have:

 - Permission to travel applied via the Royal Thai Government.